Botswana–China relations

-Botswana - People's Republic of China relations refers to the current and historical relationship between the Botswana and the People's Republic of China.
+Botswana–China relations refers to the current and historical relationship between the Botswana and the People's Republic of China.
 Relations were first established on 6 January 1975.
 In 2010, upon the 35th anniversary of relations being formalized, the relationship between the two states was considered "strong" and "rapidly growing" by then Chinese ambassador to Botswana, Liu Huanxing.
 Botswana follows the One China Policy which means Botswana does not have relations with the Republic of China (Taiwan).
 Following the 2008 Sichuan earthquake in China, the Botswana government donated one million pula.

 Economic development

 Beginning in the 1980s, economic and commercial relations expanded rapidly between the two countries.
 In 2008, the total trade volume between Botswana and China was nearly 360 million US dollars.
 From January–October 2009, trade volume still totaled 193 million in 10 months despite the Great Recession.
 In February 2009, Chinese officials urged Botswana to further expand economic relations, specifically in Botswana's crucial diamond industry, citing growing Chinese demand for diamonds in the face of lessening demand in the other large economies.